chisNaN/my-private-repos/README.md

 ## multifetch

->Will expose you different kind of patterns to deal with asynchroneous requests in JavaScript
+>Will expose you different kind of patterns to deal with asynchronous requests using JavaScript fetch

 ## ipfs-js-infura